baites/exo_plots/docs/timer.md

 ## timer.py

 Timer class is a function or method decorator to measure the performance of the wrapped object.
-It tracks number of calls made to the object and how much time it took to execute it.
+It tracks the number of calls made to the object and how much time it took to execute it.

 Such decorator has ```__str__``` method implemented for pretty print with all of the above information displayed.
 The total elapsed time is shown as well as